harfangk/harfangk.github.io/_posts/2017-10-23-tdd-with-idris-review.md

 type, which is essentially a function that takes `n` as input and returns types as outputs.
 The type of output returned by this function is "dependent" on the value of `n`, so this kind of function is called a dependent function.
-The type of this function, in turn, is called dependent type.
+The type of this function, in turn, is called dependent function type or shortened to dependent type.

 Dependent type gives us a new dimension of code expressiveness, enabling us to incorporate more information about program into the type system.
 I found two